 Filling of Guru Rinpoche Statue

-Lama Rangbar, Tulku Rahula, Lama Mipham, offered gold from the community for Guru RInpoche’s face and hands, and Margaret Michie led the team in offering beautifully done gold leaf to all Guru Rinpoche’s attributes and implements.
-Lama Rangbar also had strong feelings that the statue should not have overwhelming gaudy enamel colors and instead used subtle colored mica colors for many of the elements including Guru Rinpoche’s lotus flower seat.
+Gold was offered from the community for Guru RInpoche’s face and hands, and Margaret Michie led the team in offering beautifully done gold leaf to all Guru Rinpoche’s attributes and implements.

-Lama Rangbar invited Lama Tashi Thobgyal (Tratop) Rinpoche from KPL monastery in Red Hook, NY to come guide the extensive filling process.
-Lama Tratop Rinpoche spent one week with Lama Rangbar and Bodhivastu volunteers, performing the Dzung Drup (recitation accomplishment blessing of the mantra rolls and substances, filling the statue and also performing a holding consecration ceremony with those present.
+Lama Tashi Thobgyal (Tratop) Rinpoche was invited from KPL monastery in Red Hook, NY to come guide the extensive filling process.
+Lama Tratop Rinpoche spent one week with Bodhivastu volunteers, performing the Dzung Drup (recitation accomplishment blessing of the mantra rolls and substances), filling the statue and also performing a holding consecration ceremony with those present.

 Offering various precious substances is also a valuable act of generosity that generates a great deal of merit and connects you to the blessing stream of the project.